 As logistics companies increasingly turn to data science platforms to streamline their operations, they’re able to make more informed decisions than rivals who still rely upon legacy systems.
 For example, when an algorithm determines the high probability of delay on an order, a recommendation engine can offer prescriptive advice to guide future steps, as the system will know whether a truck is going to be late for a pickup.
 That allows time to locate another driver on a load or find an alternative carrier to deliver the goods and meet the agreed-upon delivery time.

 This last-minute maneuvering may slightly increase transportation expenses, but it helps avoid a late delivery and potentially hefty fines.
 According to Gartner, shippers that deploy supply chain visibility solutions can reap up to 10% improvements in their performance metrics.Case studies in successful OTIF improvement

 Case studies in successful OTIF improvement

 These steps really do pay off.
 To take one of the most extreme examples, FourKites customer Smithfield improved its on-time performance from 87% to 94% by improving visibility across all the moving parts of its supply chain.
-To give a little bit more context to this, Smithfield ships about 1,000 truckloads of product per day in the U.S. alone, and it hires more than 230 separate trucking companies to do that.
-That’s a lot of moving parts and a lot of disparate systems.
-By unifying that into one single platform, it suddenly becomes much easier for companies to identify the patterns behind their OTIF performance scores.
+Smithfield ships about 1,000 truckloads of product per day in the US alone, and contracts with more than 230 separate trucking companies – that’s a lot of moving parts and a lot of disparate systems.
+By unifying all of those elements into one single supply chain visibility platform, it suddenly becomes much easier for companies to identify the patterns behind their OTIF performance scores.

-Once you have that, then you’re ultimately able to book more accurate delivery times with your retailers and adjust those windows proactively when delays occur.
+Once you see improvements like that, then you’re ultimately able to book more accurate delivery times with your retailers and adjust those windows proactively when delays occur.
 For most retailers, the bottom line is this: If your appointment is scheduled for 10:00, the expectation is that you’re going to be there at 10:00.